 Social robots are robots that come close to animals and humans, interact and communicate with them.
 They reproduce characteristics of animals and humans in their behavior and appearance.
 They can be implemented both as hardware robots and as software robots.
 The SPACE THEA project should have already started in March 2020.
 Because of COVID-19 it had to be postponed.
-Now the master student Heiko Hofer and his supervisor, Prof. Dr. Oliver Bendel (both School of Business FHNW), start with the preparatory work.
-In winter 2020/2021 and spring 2021 the programming of the voicebot is then carried out.
+Now Prof. Dr. Oliver Bendel starts with the preparatory work.
+In spring and summer 2021 the programming of the voicebot is then carried out.
 SPACE THEA is designed to accompany astronauts to Mars and to show them empathy and emotions.
 In the best case, she should also be able to provide psychological counseling, for example, based on cases from the literature.
 The project will use findings from social robotics, but also from machine ethics.
-The results will be available by summer 2021.
+The results will be available by autumn 2021.

 The Perseverance rover, which is on its way to Mars, is carrying a drone called Ingenuity (photo/concept: NASA).
 According to NASA, it is a technology demonstration to test powered flight on another world for the first time.
 “A series of flight tests will be performed over a 30-Martian-day experimental window that will begin sometime in the spring of 2021.
 For the very first flight, the helicopter will take off a few feet from the ground, hover in the air for about 20 to 30 seconds, and land.
 That will be a major milestone: the very first powered flight in the extremely thin atmosphere of Mars!
 After that, the team will attempt additional experimental flights of incrementally farther distance and greater altitude.”
 (Website NASA) After the drone has completed its technology demonstration, the rover will continue its scientific mission.
 Manned and unmanned flights to Mars will bring us several innovations, including novel chatbots and voicebots.